 The Admin Perspective: What Information Can I See in the Requests Section?

-A the top right hand corner you can see the number of request you have for a shift as well as the number of spots you have filled/remaining, each time you mark a request as approved.
+A the top right-hand corner you can see the number of requests you have for a shift as well as the number of spots you have filled/remaining, each time you mark a request as approved.